ffredhenry/algo-py/README.md

 ## Ideas
 - Reverse order sorting algorithms (to kick it up a notch)
 - time study (how long does each take) + complexity log
+- seperate appends depending on each algorithm used

 ## Other funcions